aurovrata/post-my-contact-form-7/README.txt

 = 15.
 I have enabled a save button on my form, but draft submissions are not being validated! =

 This is the default functionality for saving draft submissions.
-This is especially useful for avery large forms which users may take several visits to your site to complete.
+This is especially useful for a very large forms which users may take several visits to your site to complete.
 Email notifications of draft submissions are also disabled.
 If you wish to override this, you may do with the filters `cf7_2_post_draft_skips_validation` & `cf7_2_post_draft_skips_mail` examples of which are given in the documentation *Filters & Actions* below.

 = 16.
 How do I publish posts automatically on form submission ? =